 \subsection{Image Consistency Evaluation}

-In this section we compare how multi-view consistent the edited images are.
-For fair comparison, we compare to the other methods by extracting the images \emph{prior} to training Gaussian splats, in contrast to the results of Gaussian splat editing in Sec. \ref{sec:full_methods}.
+Here we evaluate the multi-view consistency of the edits.
+For fair comparison, we extract the images \emph{prior} to training Gaussian splats, in contrast to the results of Gaussian splat editing in Sec. \ref{sec:full_methods}.
 The image editing consistency is presented in Table \ref{tab:image_editing}.
 For the consistency metrics, we can see that our method obtains the best values of all methods, showing that our edited images are more multi-view consistent than both the per image baseline as well as for the two methods we compare to.

-We note that for both EditSplat and DGE the edited image has a lower value of CLIPimage than IP2P per image, which indicates that the multi-view edited images aggregate edits that are stronger than the baseline edit method.
-For the text metrics there is no clear improvement of our method compared to the per image edits, which is expected since we optimize for multi-view consistency only.
+We note that for both EditSplat and DGE, CLIPimage is lower than for InstructPix2Pix per image, indicating that the multi-view edited images aggregate edits that are stronger than the baseline edit method.
+For the text metrics there is no clear overall improvement of our method compared to the per-image edits, which is expected since we optimize for multi-view consistency only.
 We show qualitative results in Fig. \ref{fig:image_consistency}.
-Comparing our method to the per-image edits, we can see that our edits are significantly more multi-view consistent.
-Comparing to EditSplat or DGE we see that while they are more consistent than the per-image edits there are inconsistencies in the images, e.g. the face of the person or the wheels of the bicycle.
+Comparing our method to the per-image edits, we see that our edits have significantly improved multi-view consistency.
+While EditSplat or DGE are more consistent than the per-image edits, some inconsistencies still remain, e.g. on the bicycle wheels or on the face of the person.